Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

+The estimated $N_\text{tracks}^{\text{true}}$ for all data sets are listed in \autoref{tab:data_set_table}.
 Results from pre- and post-tritium quad trap $^{\mathrm{83m}}$Kr fits define functions $p(N_\text{tracks}^{\text{true}})$ and $q(N_\text{tracks}^{\text{true}})$, which predict $p$ and $q$ for tritium data.
-We have two $^{\mathrm{83m}}$Kr data points available with the same trap depth and similar conditions; we perform linear extrapolations from these to $p$ and $q$ for the $N_\text{tracks}^{\text{true}}$ in tritium data.
-Figure~\ref{fig:p-q-vs-ntracks} displays the $p$, $q$ estimates and uncertainties used in this extrapolation.
+We perform linear extrapolations from these to $p$ and $q$ for the $N_\text{tracks}^{\text{true}}$ in tritium data. \autoref{fig:p-q-vs-ntracks} displays the $p$, $q$ estimates and uncertainties used in this extrapolation.
 The uncertainty on $N_\text{tracks}^{\text{true}}$ is larger for tritium than for $^{\mathrm{83m}}$Kr data because the tritium data set has fewer events.
 Uncertainties are propagated via Monte Carlo sampling.
 For each of the three quad trap data sets, we sample $N_\text{tracks}^{\text{true}}$ from a normal distribution defined by its mean and uncertainty, given in \autoref{tab:mml_track_length_fit_results}.
-For each $^{\mathrm{83m}}$Kr data set, we sample $p$ and $q$ from a bivariate normal distribution which accounts for their correlated uncertainty contributions (detailed later in this section).
+For each $^{\mathrm{83m}}$Kr data set, we sample $p$ and $q$ from a bivariate normal distribution which accounts for their correlated uncertainty contributions.
 That set of sampled values predicts one $p$-$q$ pair for tritium.
 By repeating the sampling process, we construct a bivariate uncertainty distribution of tritium $p$-$q$ values.
 Means, uncertainties and a correlation are computed from this distribution and reported in the first row of \autoref{table:pq_systematic}.
-The $p$, $q$ uncertainties are larger for tritium than for $^{\mathrm{83m}}$Kr because of the large uncertainties in $N_\text{tracks}^{\text{true}}$ values, which propagate to the tritium $p$, $q$ results.
 Note that the mean $p$, $q$ values for tritium are close to the pre-tritium $^{\mathrm{83m}}$Kr values; this is because $N_\text{tracks}^{\text{true}}$ is similar for the two data sets.
 Best estimates for scatter peak amplitudes as a function of scatter order are shown in \autoref{fig:Aj-results}.

 We include three systematic effects in the $p$-$q$ bivariate uncertainty distributions for $^{\mathrm{83m}}$Kr quad trap data: statistical fit uncertainties, gas composition uncertainties, and resolution ($\mathcal{I}$) simulation uncertainties.
 These effects produce shifts in different directions for distinct data sets, so they may be propagated in the extrapolation using independent distributions for pre- and post-tritium $^{\mathrm{83m}}$Kr data.
 For each $^{\mathrm{83m}}$Kr data set, the covariance matrix for sampling $p$, $q$ is the sum of three covariance matrices associated with the three systematic effects.
 For statistical fit uncertainties, the matrix is output by the $^{\mathrm{83m}}$Kr maximum likelihood fit.
 Gas composition uncertainties are determined as described in \autoref{sec:gas_composition}.
 Specifically, $^{\mathrm{83m}}$Kr data are re-fitted for 300 gas compositions, producing a $p$-$q$ distribution from which a covariance matrix is calculated.
 Simulation uncertainties in $\mathcal{I}$ are determined using the method in \autoref{sec:res-errors-to-Kr}, which again yields a $p$-$q$ distribution and corresponding covariance matrix.